-- 2.20 The function of giving a direction to apply the Code would involve us exercising functions falling under the EU regulatory framework.
-As such, section 4 of the Act requires us to act in accordance with the six European Community requirements for regulation. - 2.21 In summary, these six requirements are: - a) to promote competition in the provision of electronic communications networks and services, associated facilities and the supply of directories; - b) to contribute to the development of the European internal market; - c) to promote the interests of all persons who are citizens of the European Union; - d) to take account of the desirability of Ofcom's carrying out of its functions in a manner which, so far as practicable, does not favour one form of or means of providing electronic communications networks, services or associated facilities over another, i.e. to be technologically neutral; - e) to encourage, to such extent as Ofcom considers appropriate for certain prescribed purposes, the provision of network access and service interoperability, namely securing efficient and sustainable competition, efficient investment and innovation and the maximum benefit for customers of communications providers; - f) to encourage compliance with certain standards to facilitate service interoperability and secure freedom of choice for the customers of communications providers. - 2.22 We consider that the first and fifth of those requirements are of particular relevance to our proposal in this consultation and that no conflict arises in this regard with the specific objectives in section 3 we have identified above as particularly relevant in this context.
+- 2.20 When carrying out certain functions such as giving a direction to apply the Code, section 4 of the Act requires us to act in accordance with the six requirements set out in that section. - 2.21 In summary, these six requirements are: - a) to promote competition in the provision of electronic communications networks and services, associated facilities and the supply of directories; - b) to promote the interests of all members of the public in the United Kingdom; - c) to take account of the desirability of Ofcom's carrying out of its functions in a manner which, so far as practicable, does not favour one form of or means of providing electronic communications networks, services or associated facilities over another, i.e. to be technologically neutral; - d) to encourage, to such extent as Ofcom considers appropriate for certain prescribed purposes, the provision of network access and service interoperability, namely securing efficiency and sustainable competition, efficient investment and innovation and the maximum benefit for customers of communications providers and of persons who make associated facilities available; - e) to encourage compliance with certain standards as is necessary to facilitate service interoperability; facilitate end-to-end connectivity; facilitate the changing by end-users of their communications provider; facilitate the retention by end-users of their telephone numbers after a change of communications provider; and secure freedom of choice for the customers of communications providers. - f) to promote connectivity and access to very high capacity networks by members of the public and businesses in the United Kingdom. - 2.22 We consider that the first, second, fourth and sixth of those requirements are of particular relevance to our proposal in this consultation and that no conflict arises in this regard with the specific objectives in section 3 which we have identified above as particularly relevant in this context.